-In order to decide tying scores, a shoot-off will be held using a 3-D animal target set at an unknown yardage with an X placed in the center of the highest scoring area.
+In order to decide to tie scores, a shoot-off will be held using a 3-D animal target set at an unknown yardage with an X placed in the center of the highest scoring area.
 The arrow closest to the center of the X will determine the winner.
-If only one shooter is present at the shoot off, he/she will be declared the winner.
+If only one shooter is present at the shoot-off, he/she will be declared the winner.

-To score, an arrow must be stuck in target.
-Witnessed pass throughs are to be scored as agreed on by the majority of the group, or re-shot before shooters advance to target.
-If a pass through is revealed upon approach to the target by the shooting party, it will be scored zero points.
+To score, an arrow must be stuck in the target.
+Witnessed walk-throughs are to be scored as agreed on by the majority of the group or re-shot before shooters advance to the target.
+If a pass-through is revealed upon approach to the target by the shooting party, it will be scored zero points.
 (One arrow per shooter.)

 Scoring shall be as follows:

-Score all legal 11-ring hits in the 10 point scoring area of scorecard if a target happens to have one.
+Score all legal 11-ring hits in the 10-point scoring area of the scorecard if a target happens to have one.
 All ties that cannot be settled in this manner will then be subject to a "shoot-off" method.

-Any arrow shot accidentally or deliberately, of not in scoring area of target, will be scored as 0 pts.
-Any arrow which is dropped and can be recovered while touching the stake may be re-knocked and re-shot.
+Any arrow shot accidentally or deliberately, if not in the scoring area of the target, will be scored as 0 pts.
+Any arrow that is dropped and can be recovered while touching the stake may be re-knocked and re-shot.

-Any arrow which "Robin Hoods" another arrow will receive the points of the original arrow as long as that arrow is stuck in and remains in the original arrow.
+Any arrow that "Robin Hoods" another arrow will receive the points of the original arrow as long as that arrow is stuck in and remains in the original arrow.

 The use of range finders on the course is allowed within the Rangefinder (RFR) Class.
 Shooters that do not shoot from the Orange stake must donate their score.
 There is a strict rule regarding the open discussion of yardage that will result in disqualification and/or removal if violated.